---Pushing for family and community oriented businesses on the St. Claude corridor and against more“convenience stores”,
+- Advocating for family and community oriented businesses on the St. Claude corridor and against more convenience stores

-–Coordinating directly with the NOPD 5th District to protect our neighborhood,
+- Coordinating directly with the NOPD 5th District on neighborhood safety issues

 Membership Committee: Chair, Bette Perez